Estimated reading time: 5 minutes

 Danville, Ky.
 2012

-UPDATE: Betty Dorsett Duke died August 29, 2015.
+UPDATE: Betty Dorsett Duke died on August 29, 2015.
 Her online obituary identified her as “Betty Gail Duke,” a name she never employed when making her claim against the James family.
 Her claim remained unproven unto her death.
 Her own family continues to discredit her claim (see link below).
 The Jesse James family denies Betty Dorsett Duke, aka Betty Gail Duke, is their kin.

 Stalkers of Famous & Infamous Families (posted July 28, 2010)